 Deborah Petch Artist

-Deborah Petch has a first class BA (hons) degree in Fine Art.
+Deborah Petch has a first class BA (hons) degree in Fine Art from Brighton University and an Fine Art Masters degree from University of Chichester.

 My work is an examination of existential being.
 I wish to look at the notion of what it is to be human through tracing and observation.
 In the past I have painted and made drawings of nature.
 My focus is now on human nature, specifically the portrait, through the process of drawing.